Housing

 • The outside and structure of the property needs to be in a decent state

-• Things inside the property (furnishings, fixtures and fittings, water, gas, electricity) need to be in a good state and be in working order
+• Things inside the property (furnishings, fixtures and fittings, water, gas, electricity) need to be functioning

 It is your right as a tenant to ask for repairs to be made to ensure that your home is safe and meeting the repairing standard.
 You can use the template letter to ask your landlord for repairs your home may need during the course of the tenancy.